-In 2018, SRS performed 1,630 individual analyses on 133 fish flesh samples.
-Forty-two percent (42%) of the results were nondetected (less than the method detection limit).
-Appendix Tables C-3 and C-4 present summaries of the analytical results.
-SRS detected and quantified 12%, or 198 results of the 1,630 individual analyses, with the majority being for mercury (60) and zinc (133).
-The remaining 46% were estimated values, indicating SRS detected the analyte, and the concentration was close to the method detection limit.
-The 2018 data is comparable to the results for the previous five years.
-Figure 4-6 shows the average mercury results by fish type for 2014 through 2018.
+In 2019, SRS performed 1,330 individual analyses on 133 fish flesh samples.
+Fifty-two percent (52%) of the results were nondetects (less than the method detection limit).
+Appendix Tables C-3 and C-4 summarize the analytical results.
+SRS detected and quantified 16%, or 211 results of the 1,330 individual analyses.
+Most of the detected and quantified results were for mercury (69) and zinc (133).
+The remaining 32% were estimated values, indicating SRS detected the analyte, and the concentration was close to the method detection limit.
+The 2019 data is comparable to the results for the previous five years.
+Figure 4-6 shows the average mercury results by fish type for 2014 through 2019.

-Figure 4-6 Average Mercury Concentration of Fish Species in the Savannah River Adjacent to the Savannah River Site
+Figure 4-6 Average Mercury Concentration of Fish Species in the Savannah River, Adjacent to the Savannah River Site